rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

 Use Collection isEmpty
 -----------------------

-The use of `isEmpty` is encouraged to verify whether the list contains no elements instead of verifying the size of a collection.
+The use of `isEmpty` is recommended to verify whether the list contains no elements instead of verifying the size of a collection.
 Although in the majority of collections, these two constructions are equivalent, for other collections computing the size of an arbitrary list could be expensive.